Jacob Tome: Personal life

 About 1850, Tome erected a fine, substantial home and in the 1870s he remodeled the structure.
 This renovation in the grand Second Empire Style, greatly enlarged the mansion.
 It had a mansard roof and wrought iron balconies, along with a substantial tower, which housed Tome's bank and office.
-In 1948, fifty years after his death, the "palatial three-story granite block home," was raised to make way for a swimming pool operated by the Port Deposit Lions Club.
+In 1948, fifty years after his death, the "palatial three-story granite block home," was razed to make way for a swimming pool operated by the Port Deposit Lions Club.

 Tome married Caroline M. Webb, an aunt of John Creswell, on December 6, 1841.
 Together, they had three children, but they all died in infancy.
 She died on February 16, 1874.
 He married Evalyn S. Nesbitt on October 1, 1884.
 Evalyn Tome was the richest woman in the state of Maryland; after his death, she married Joseph Irwin France, a Senator and U.S. presidential candidate.

 Philanthropy

 Tome Memorial Methodist Church

 He built the Tome Memorial Methodist Church in Port Deposit in 1887.
 The church was closed on October 1, 2018.